 - salt and pepper

-It was originally made by crushing the ingredients together with a mortar and pestle (pestle, pesto – coincidence?
-I think not!), but for the sake of saving time I like to make mine in a food processor.
+The traditional way of making pesto is by crushing the ingredients together with a mortar and pestle (pestle, pesto – coincidence?
+I think not!), but for the sake of saving time, I like to make mine in a food processor.

 What kind of nuts can I use in pesto?